-The way they attribute your data is very tricky when it comes to SANs, they simply send all the data to every SAN and wait for claims, the data claimed will be attributed to the SAN and everything else will go to organics.
-It’s even worse in the case of iOS14, MMPs now is just displaying what the SAN gives them via a dedicated API – while their over-promoted probabilistic attribution doesn’t offer a viable alternative.
+The way they attribute your data is very tricky when it comes to SANs.
+They simply send all the data to every SAN and wait for claims.
+The data claimed will be attributed to the SAN and everything else will go to organics.
+It’s even worse in the case of iOS14.
+MMPs now are just displaying what the SAN gives them via a dedicated API.
+While their over-promoted probabilistic attribution doesn’t offer a viable alternative.

 Read more: How to amplify your growth on Facebook Ads

-How does this work in iOS14 vs iOS15?
+How does the self attributing network work in iOS14 vs iOS15?

 Then with the rise of iOS14.6, Apple tweaked their SKAdNetwork mechanism to allow devices to send SKAN postbacks to multiple ad networks with an extra parameter clarifying if the ad network won this attribution or not.

-But advertisers still couldn’t get their hands on any of these postbacks and some big ad networks have taken the advantage of this to maintain control over the attribution process which isn’t good for advertisers as they’re working on allocating their budget to the best performing channels.
-SKAdNetwork framework prevents major ad networks like Facebook, Google, Twitter… from attributing their own traffic, at least for iOS devices and there is no way around the SKAN framework.
+But advertisers still couldn’t get their hands on any of these postbacks.
+Some big ad networks have taken the advantage of this to maintain control over the attribution process.
+Which isn’t good for advertisers.
+So they’re working on allocating their budget to the best-performing channels.
+SKAdNetwork framework prevents major ad networks.
+Like Facebook, Google, or Twitter from attributing their own traffic.
+At least for iOS devices and there is no way around the SKAN framework.

 For example, Facebook has enabled the latest version of their SDK to support SKAN and Twitter and Google followed by introducing their way of supporting it.
-However, not every tech giant is forwarding the SKAN postbacks to their partners, for instance, Facebook doesn’t.
+However, not every tech giant is forwarding the SKAN postbacks to their partners.
+For instance, Facebook doesn’t.
 In this way, ad giants are able to act as a gatekeeper for data coming out of SKAdNetwork.
-This concerns advertisers as they’re trying to maximize their ROAS by allocating budgets to the best-performing ad channels. iOS15 is solving this problem or at least a big part of it.
+This concerns the advertisers.
+Ss they’re trying to maximize their ROAS by allocating budgets to the best-performing ad channels. iOS15 is solving this problem or at least a big part of it.
 With iOS15, advertisers are able to obtain the raw postbacks from the SKAN framework which they can then share with their MMPs.

 Do these postbacks really help?